informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica2/practica_en.md

       command arguments in attributes.

-   * `execute(GameWorld)`: executes the action of the command, in most cases modifying the state of the game The explanation of why the class `GameWorld` is used instead of the class `Game` is given below.
+   * `execute(GameWorld)`: executes the action of the command, in most cases modifying the state of the game The explanation of why the type `GameWorld` is used instead of the type `Game` is given below.

 - The `Controller` class: the controller class contains much less code then in the previous assignment since a large part of its functionality is now delegated to the specific command classes, as explained below.